Charter and Bylaws

 1. Executive Committee: See Article 5.3.

-4. Education Committee: The Education Committee shall develop and oversee all educational activities of the Society apart from Congresses, for which the Central Congress Committee shall be responsible.
-The Chairperson of the Education Committee shall serve on the Central Congress Committee.
-The Committee shall identify educational goals for the Society and develop a strategic plan for implementation.
-Educational activities shall be developed in close collaboration with the Assemblies and Member Societies where appropriate.
-The Committee shall liaise with similar relevant committees of other societies to develop collaborative educational programmes.
-Proposals for educational activities from within the APSR shall be reviewed by the Committee.
+4. Education Committee: The Education Committee develops and oversee all educational activities of the APSR apart from its Congresses, for which the Central Congress Committee is responsible.
+The Committee provides input to identify educational goals for the APSR and develops a strategic plan for implementation.
+Educational activities are developed in close collaboration with the Assemblies and en bloc member societies where appropriate.
+The Committee liaises with similar relevant committees of other societies to develop collaborative educational programmes.
+Proposals for educational activities from within the APSR, such as ESAPs, are reviewed by the Committee.

 9. Central Congress Committee: see Article 7.3